antrea-io/antrea/CONTRIBUTING.md

 * `/test-windows-all`: Windows IPv4 tests, including e2e tests with proxyAll enabled.
 It also includes all containerd runtime based Windows tests since 1.10.0.
 * `/test-ipv6-all`: Linux dual stack tests
 * `/test-ipv6-only-all`: Linux IPv6 only tests
+* `/test-kind-ipv6-only-all`: Linux IPv6 only tests on Kind cluster.
+* `/test-kind-ipv6-all`: Linux dual stack tests on Kind cluster.

 Besides, you can skip a check with `/skip-*`, e.g. `/skip-e2e`: skip Linux IPv4 e2e tests.